The Butterfly Chronicles: Chapter 1 "The Vision"

 The year was 2008.
 It was a typical warm West Virginia July afternoon.
 Bees were buzzing; weeds were wreaking havoc in my garden.
 I was tying tomato vines to trellises.
 Hannah was having a really hard time.
 It seemed that I was always in a spirit of helpless prayer those days.
 We had been to several of the major children’s hospitals in North Carolina and seen many of the best specialists in the region.
 Her condition was worsening.
 There isn’t much harsher than seeing a child suffer, especially when it is your own.

 I had seen miracles before in my own life.
 By “miracles” I do not mean to use the term as people flippantly throw the word around when something unusual or good happens.
 I am talking about the things that happen that are so unlikely that in mathematical terms we would call them “absurd.”
-I am talking about miracles of timing and detail that defy explanation, but that is a matter for another essay.
+I am talking about miracles of timing and detail that defy explanation, but that is a matter for another day.
 Suffice it to say that as one who has had such experiences, I was primed and ready to believe and receive another one.

 I had faith of what God could do.
 I did not have any certainty of what God would do or what God would allow.
 I was fasting that day.
 I am not very good at fasting.
 I get low blood sugar.
 I get acid reflux.
 I drink a lot of water.